whitel1st/docem/README.md

 		- [x] Then we find all magic symbols
 	- [ ] Stage 1.
 Combie two tools in one
 - [x] Read file with payloads
+- [ ] Add flag to specify custom url to use in XXE
+- [ ] Add flag to specify custom url to use in XSS
 - [ ] Add ability to embed not only in xml but in unzip file also

 # Tool